 While dry needling is within the scope of practice of physical therapy, a physical therapist must practice only those procedures that the physical therapist is competent to perform.
 The board can discipline a physical therapist for “engaging or permitting the performance of substandard patient care by himself or by persons working under their supervision due to a deliberate or negligent act or failure to act, regardless of whether actual injury to the patient is established.”

 B. Dry needling is a physical therapy treatment which requires specialized physical therapy education and training for the utilization of such techniques.
-Before undertaking dry needling education and training, a PT shall have no less than two years experience working as a licensed PT.
-Prior to utilizing dry needling techniques in patient treatment, a PT shall provide documentation to the executive director that he has successfully completed a board–approved course of study consisting of no fewer than 50 hours of face–to–face instruction in intramuscular dry needling treatment and safety.
+Prior to utilizing dry needling techniques in patient treatment, a PT shall successfully complete a board-approved course of study consisting of no fewer than 50 hours of face-to-face instruction in intramuscular dry needling treatment and safety.
 Online and other distance learning courses will not satisfy this requirement.
 Practicing dry needling without compliance with this requirement constitutes unprofessional conduct and subjects a licensee to appropriate discipline by the board.

 C. In order to obtain board approval for courses of instruction in dry needling, sponsors must document that instructors utilized have had no less than two years experience utilizing such techniques.
 Instructors need not be physical therapists, but should be licensed or certified as a healthcare provider in the state of their residence.

 D. Prior to performing the initial dry needling treatment on a patient the physical therapist shall educate the patient of the potential risks and benefits of dry needling and receive informed consent from the patient.
 Documentation of the education and consent shall be maintained in the patient treatment record.